TeemuKoivisto/svelte-tree-view/README.md

 # Svelte Tree View

-This is a library to show Javascript objects in a nice tree layout.
+Library to show Javascript objects in a nice tree layout.
 It's written in Svelte but since it compiles to pure JS it can be used anywhere (although to customize the rendered nodes you must Svelte).

 [Demo](https://teemukoivisto.github.io/svelte-tree-view/)